MTecknology/apr/docs/intro/usage.rst

   .. code-block:: sh

-    python3 -m apr -a inspect
+    python3 -m apr -a review

-The ``inspect`` option provides a GUI to help simplify the process of reviewing and tagging 1-second clips.
+The ``review`` option provides a GUI to help simplify the process of reviewing and tagging 1-second clips.

 Keyboard Shortcuts: